0xkaz/react-native-local-llm-notes/docs/native-setup.md

 npm run android
 ```

-On first launch the model catalog is empty on disk — open **Settings → AI model**
+On first launch no model is downloaded yet — open **Settings → AI model** and
-and download a model (Wi-Fi recommended; ~1.1 GB for the default Qwen2.5 1.5B).
+download one (Wi-Fi recommended; ~1.1 GB for the default Qwen2.5 1.5B).
 Inference is unavailable until a model finishes downloading and loading.

 > Note: `npm run ios` / `npm run android` scripts are added by the CLI template